 Medal of Honor

-A relatively unknown group of hand-picked fighters who work directly under the National Command Authority are selected when a mission absolutely must succeed.
-These are the Tier 1 operators.
-There are over 2 million active soldiers.
-Of these, about 50,000 report directly to Special Operations Command.
-Tier 1 operators are even better than the best-trained Special Operations Forces.
-Their exact number is secret, but it's in the low three digits.
+Reporting directly to the National Command Authority, a relatively unknown unit of hand-picked warriors is assembled whenever a mission absolutely must not fail.
+They are the Tier 1 operators.
+There are over 2 million active-duty soldiers.
+Of these, approximately 50,000 report directly to Special Operations Command.
+Tier 1 Operators operate at a level that surpasses even the best-trained Special Operations Forces.
+While their exact number is classified, it is in the low three-digit range.
 They are living, breathing precision instruments of war.
-They are experts in the use of force.
+They are experts in the application of force.
 The new Medal of Honor was inspired by and developed in collaboration with real Tier 1 operators from this elite unit.
-Players take on the role of these warriors and use their unique skills to fight a new enemy in the merciless and hostile conditions of today's Afghanistan.
+Players step into the shoes of these warriors and use their unique skills to fight a new enemy under the most brutal and hostile conditions in modern-day Afghanistan.

 Story